apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 make it easier for the entire TVM community to find documentation that meet their needs, whether they are new users or experienced users.
 Another goal is to make it easier for the developer community to contribute to the TVM documentation.
-It recognizes that while in most communities there is a distinct divide between the user and the developer communities, there can be significant overlap given the nature of TVM as an optimizing compiler.
+While most communities have a distinct divide between the user and the developer, TVM's community has a significant overlap due to TVM's use as an optimizing compiler.

 # Motivation
 [motivation]: #motivation

-TVM has seen an explosion of growth since it was released as an open source project, and formally grauated as an official Apache Software Foundation project.
+TVM has seen an explosion of growth since it was released as an open source project, and formally graduated into an official Apache Software Foundation project.
 The vision of the Apache TVM Project is to host a "diverse community of experts and practitioners in machine learning, compilers, and systems architecture to build an accessible, extensible, and automated open-source